olivierphi/CommonJSForPHP/README.md

 [have a look at it](https://github.com/DrBenton/CommonJSForPHP/blob/master/commonjs.php) for further information :-)

-You can look at [Unit Tests](https://github.com/DrBenton/CommonJSForPHP/blob/master/tests/CommonJSTest.php) too, since they cover a rather large scope of use cases.
+You can also look at [Unit Tests](https://github.com/DrBenton/CommonJSForPHP/blob/master/tests/CommonJSTest.php), since they cover a rather large scope of use cases.

 ## License
 (The MIT License)